We are positioned to bring the right resources, people and inspiration together to ensure our region is a place where all people thrive.

 Marketing and Communications Officer

 Meghan drives the foundation's communications, marketing and external engagement work.
 Working for an organization that is making a positive impact in southwest Minnesota, a place she’s proud to call home, is a dream come true for Meghan.
 She believes people in the region value their families, friends and community members.
 Living here offers endless possibilities to slow down and enjoy life, whether that's walking on the Luce Line or volunteering at a local event.
 Meghan and her husband have three young children and make their home in Hutchinson; they are major University of Minnesota Gopher fans.

 Meghan earned a bachelor’s degree from the University of Minnesota and has focused her career on working in philanthropy.
-In the community, she volunteers for RiverSong music festival and the Hutchinson Jaycees.
-She enjoys helping plan events, including Hutchinson’s annual Water Carnival activities.
-She can also be found helping out at her son's school and cheering on her kids at their various activities.
+She enjoys volunteering with local organizations in the Hutchinson area and helping out at her kids' school and with their various activities.

 While Karen didn’t know much about SWIF before she started working here, she liked the idea of working at a nonprofit, and the friendly atmosphere.
 More than 10 years later, she’s still here.
 During that time, Karen has been a part of the accounting team.
 She also works with the Microenterprise Loan Program.
 Karen has a bachelor’s degree in accounting and worked in the insurance and manufacturing industries before starting at the foundation.